SearchWP Blog

 When the download is complete, copy your license key, as you’ll need it later to activate the plugin.

-After you’ve downloaded SearchWP and copied the license key, upload the plugin’s ZIP file to your WordPress site.
+After you’ve downloaded SearchWP and copied the license key, upload the plugin ZIP file to your WordPress site and install SearchWP.

-If you need any help on how to do that, check out this step-by-step guide on how to install a WordPress plugin.
+If you require any help on how to do that, then please check out this step-by-step guide on how to install a WordPress plugin.

 Step 2: Install and Activate the Shortcodes Extension

-Next, we need to download the Shortcodes SearchWP extension.
+Next, you need to install the Shortcodes extension in SearchWP.
 This extension allows you to add a search bar with a shortcode to any place in a post or page.

 Step 3: Create a Page for the New Search Bar

-Now, we need to create a new page on which we’ll place the search box.
+Now, you need to create a new page, on which you’ll place the search box.

-Once you’re in the page editor, add a title to your page and click the Plus button.
+Once you’re in the WordPress content editor, go ahead and add a title to your page.

-Search for the Custom HTML block and then click on it to add it to the page.
+After that, you can click the Plus button, search for the Custom HTML block, and then click on it to add it to the page.

 choose the custom html block